Microsoft Edge (EdgeHTML) on Windows Insider Preview Bounty Program

 Remote code execution

-A vulnerability in Microsoft Edge WIP Slow where an attacker has access to someone else's computing device and make changes, no matter where the device is geographically located.
+A vulnerability in Microsoft Edge (EdgeHTML) WIP Slow where an attacker has access to someone else's computing device and make changes, no matter where the device is geographically located.

 WHAT CONSTITUTES AN INELIGIBLE SUBMISSION?